Biskey Howe is a landmark viewpoint in Bowness-on-Windermere in Cumbria.

 When we got home we had another lovely evening sat outside by the warm fire and the glow of the pumpkins.

-We were fortunate enough to witness the late afternoon sunsets and beautifuls red skies that embraced Autumn and then we ended the week with the most magical full moon that was very clear and bright in the sky.
+We were fortunate enough to witness the late afternoon sunsets and beautifuls red skies that embraced autumn, then we ended the week with the most magical full moon that was very clear and bright in the sky.

-There was a lot of high energy in the crisp Autumn breeze leaving me feeling very cleansed and recharged this week and now I’m looking forward to using that energy to start some new projects.
+There was a lot of high energy in the crisp autumn breeze leaving me feeling very cleansed and recharged this week, now I’m looking forward to using that energy to start some new projects.

 Blessed Be )O(

 Once autumn arrives, I know my favourite festival won’t be too far behind.
 I love to go all out at Samhain but this year felt different.